Kerstin Preßler

-Kerstin Marie-Luise Preßler (born 2 February 1962 in Augsburg, Bayern) is a former female long-distance runner from Germany, who represented West Germany at the 1988 Summer Olympics.
+Kerstin Marie-Luise Preßler (born 2 February 1962) is a former female long-distance runner from Germany, who represented West Germany at the 1988 Summer Olympics.
 She won the Tiberias Marathon in 1986, the 1987 edition of the Berlin Marathon and the 1990 Frankfurt Marathon.
 She also competed over the half marathon distance and twice won the Berlin Half Marathon (1985 and 1988).